Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: To [enforce the latest TLS version](https://docs.microsoft.com/azure/app-service/configure-ssl-bindings#enforce-tls-versions), in the [Microsoft.Web/sites/config resource properties](https://docs.microsoft.com/azure/templates/microsoft.web/sites/config-web?tabs=json#SiteConfig), add (or update) the *minTlsVersion* property, setting its value to `1.2`.
 #### Severity: 1

-### TA-000012: CORS should not allow every resource to access your function apps
+### TA-000012: CORS should not allow every resource to access your function app
 Cross-Origin Resource Sharing (CORS) should not allow all domains to access your function app.
 Allow only required domains to interact with your function app.

 **Recommendation**: To allow only required domains to interact with your function app, in the [Microsoft.Web/sites/config resource cors settings object](https://docs.microsoft.com/azure/templates/microsoft.web/sites/config-web?tabs=json#corssettings-object), add (or update) the *allowedOrigins* property, setting its value to an array of allowed origins.
 Ensure it is *not* set to "*" (asterisks allows all origins).